amandeepmittal/amanhimself.dev/content/posts/how-to-use-ios-simulator-in-full-screen.md

 ![ss1](https://i.imgur.com/mvSX1u2.png)

-In the above image, observe that [VSCode editor](setup-macbook-m1) is on the left and the iOS simulator is on the right.
+In the above image, observe that [VS Code editor](setup-macbook-m1) is on the left and the iOS simulator is on the right.

 To enter the full-screen mode, click on the resize window icon (green icon) on the application (iOS simulator and the editor/IDE of your choice).